homekube/homekube/docs/keycloak-configuration.md

 ### Finetuning configuration

-There are a couple of settings to finetune the behaviour and lets increase the token lifespan to a more generous setting (30 mins).
+There are a couple of settings to fine tune the behaviour and lets increase the token lifespan to a more generous setting (30 mins).

 ![](/docs/images/keycloak/80-Realm-settings-token.png)